 01 of 07

-Leaving a horse to ‘think’ about things shows a lack of understanding about how horses learn.
+Leaving a horse to "think" about things shows a lack of understanding about how horses learn.
 Horses live in the moment.
 They do not understand that your displeasure with them is about something that happened an hour ago, or even ten minutes ago.
 They can’t reason like that.
-And, by tying a horse close to a wall in the hot sun or freezing cold so it can’t move or see anything else, or with its head tied high or low isn’t likely to produce anything but an uncomfortable horse.
+By tying a horse close to a wall in the hot sun or freezing cold so it can’t move or see anything else, or with its head tied high or low isn’t likely to produce anything but an uncomfortable horse.

 02 of 07

-Punish It by Withholding Food or Water
+Withhold Food or Water

-Sadly, there are trainers out there who think it acceptable to withhold food or water to ‘punish’ a horse.
+Sadly, there are trainers out there who think it acceptable to withhold food or water to "punish" a horse.
 By not feeding it, they hope it has less energy to resist them and become more compliant.
 This may seem like a shortcut to an obedient horse.
 But, it is counter to good horse keeping and a poor method of ‘training’.

 03 of 07

-Jerk the Reins or Lead Rope to Discipline
+Jerk the Reins or Lead Rope

 04 of 07